 Investing in sound value-driven opportunities that can significantly reduce global threats are “good” investments, not only in a humanitarian sense but also in driving monetary value.
 So how do we know what lies ahead of our future?
 What is the greatest crisis of our generation?
 What is relevant to us?
 There is a lot of… Continue reading How do we invest in our most emergent global crises?

 The following text is an excerpt from a larger report.
 Available upon request.
-Country Landscape Overview Korea is one of few success stories in economic and social development in the world.
-From its predominantly agricultural state, South Korea had to advance possessing few natural resources.
-Korea’s growth initially depended on a low wage, educated and… Continue reading Impact Investing in South Korea
+Country Landscape Overview Korea’s growth initially depended on a low wage, educated and disciplined labor force to produce goods for exports from its predominantly agricultural state possessing few natural resources.
+When the state prioritized economic development with a combination of state planning… Continue reading Impact Investing in South Korea

 Introduction China today is the second largest global economy, the largest exporter and has the largest exchange reserves in the world.
 Chinese reforms for its economy began with Deng Xiaoping’s opening agriculture, defense, industry, science, and technology for development with state-led macoeconomic policies.
 The economic reforms under Deng’s era increased its role of capitalism and… Continue reading Bumpy Roads of China Ahead: Domestic Agenda and Financial Realities